osrf/gazebo_tutorials/apply_force_torque/tutorial.md

 ### Apply All

 Force and torque are applied at the same time, i.e. apply a wrench.
 Hold enter to repeatededly trigger this button.

-> **Note**: If you apply force and/or torque while the simulation is paused, they will accumulate and be applied all at once when the simulation is unpaused.

 ### Rotation tool